dam90/astrometry/index/README.md

 `-v /directory/with/index/files:/usr/local/astrometry/data`

 This would mount all of the files in `/directory/with/index/files` on your computer to `/usr/local/astrometry/data` inside the container.
 This will work fine and won't be much trouble if the location of your index files doesn't change.
-This also allows you do easily add index files on the fly, since anything you drop into your index folder is immediately accessibly by the astrometry container.
+This also allows you do easily add index files on the fly, since anything you drop into your index folder is immediately accessibly by the astrometry container.Â

 ## Mount the index files from a Docker volume